Luxembourg permits tax unity. Generally, the conditions to qualify for tax unity include that:

 Advance pricing agreement (APA)

 Taxpayers can file unilateral and bi- or multi-lateral APAs with the Luxembourg tax authorities.
-An administrative fee in the amount of EUR 10,000 is due to the Luxembourg tax authorities for the filing of the APAs under the Paragraph 29a of the above-mentioned General Tax Law of 22 May 1931.
+An administrative fee in the amount of EUR 10,000 is due to the Luxembourg tax authorities for the filing of the APAs under Paragraph 29a of the above-mentioned General Tax Law of 22 May 1931 (the above-referred draft bill proposing several changes to the Luxembourg law governing procedures in relation to direct taxes also introduces an application fee between EUR 10,000 and EUR 20,000).

 An appropriate equity level should be respected by Luxembourg taxpayers, taking in consideration actual facts and circumstances.
 Transfer pricing documentation supporting the debt-to-equity ratio of a taxpayer (debt capacity analysis) may be requested by the Luxembourg tax authorities.
 Should an appropriate equity level not be complied with by the taxpayer, the resulting surplus of interest can be re-qualified by the tax authorities as a deemed distribution of profits that would be non-deductible and potentially subject to a 15% WHT.

 Controlled foreign companies (CFCs)

 Since 1 January 2019, Luxembourg tax law provides for CFC rules.

 Luxembourg opted for option B under ATAD, thus targeting non-distributed income of CFCs arising from non-genuine arrangements that have been put in place for the essential purpose of obtaining a tax advantage.

 The following two cumulative conditions have to be fulfilled for an entity or PE to be considered as a CFC.